hybridgroup/cylon-firmata/README.md

 - Upload the Firmata protocol to the arduino
 - Connect to the device using Cylon

 First plug the Arduino into your computer via the USB/serial port.
-A dialog box will appear telling you that a new network interface has been detected.
-Click "Network Preferences...", and when it opens, simply click "Apply".

 Install the cylon-firmata module: